VinayakPatil777/Demo/README.md

 # Demo
-This is a Demo Project used to learn the git commands
+This is a Demo Project used to learn the git commands.